Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

    +  when: item.FullName == "CMN Bootstrap DHCP Subnet"
    ```

-1. Once the CSM 1.2 upgrade is complete, you may reboot the UANs for the new network configuration changes to take effect.
+1. Once UAN has been upgraded to 2.4, you may reboot the UANs for the new network configuration changes to take effect.
    UANs will not receive an IP on the CMN network and instead will default their traffic through the new CAN/CHN.
 For concrete
    details on UAN transition plan for your users, please refer to
    [Minimize UAN Downtime](../../operations/network/management_network/bican_enable.md#minimize-uan-downtime)